selimslab/selimslab.github.io/_NOTES/essais/teamwork.md

 >
 > Steve Jobs

-## Balance data with intuition and experience
+* Balance data with intuition and experience

-Not every important thing is measurable
+* Not every important thing is measurable

 ![](/static/drawings/matter-vs-measure.svg)

-## No silver bullets

-There is no single leadership style that suits all
+* There is no single leadership style that suits all

 ![](/static/img/maker-time.png)